 Christmas dinner in Bergen consist of ''PINNEKJØTT'', which is dried ribs of lamb served with potatoes and rutabaga.
 The ribs are to be put in water the previous night and steamed for approx. 4 hours.
 In the Eastern parts of Norway they serve ''SVINERIBBE'' which is ribs of pork served with potatoes and sauerkraut.
 The meat is to be baked in the oven for a few hours until the fat is crispy.
 In older times people in the Bergen area ate ''PERSETORSK'', a special course with cod as main ingredient.

 Julehuset Christmas Shop (Audhild Vikens Vevstove) All-year Christmas-shop with a large selection of the typical Norwegian Santa Claus called ''nisse''.

 The main street Strandgaten transforms into a Christmas Shopping Street the first day of December, delicately decorated.
 The lights will be ignited, fun entertainment, and very good shopping offers.
 Decorated shops and cosy Christmas atmosphere in streets and narrow alleyways makes Christmas shopping a unique experience in Bergen!
 At Torgalmenningen, the Christmas tree is lit the first day of advent.

-From 13th until 23rd of December most stores are open during:
+From 10th till 23rd of December most stores are open during the following hours: